-Best hike for kids: Sweet Creek Falls Trail (near Mapleton/Central Oregon Coast)
+Best hike for kids: Sweet Creek Falls Trail

 The next time you’re driving the Oregon Coast Scenic Highway and want to take a side trip with the kids, follow the Siuslaw River near Florence to Sweet Creek Falls.
 The trailhead is easy to find, and the trail is mostly flat.
-I love this trail because of its numerous waterfalls.
+We love this trail because of its numerous waterfalls.
 Kids of all ages will be impressed with waterfalls around every bend.
 In the summer, take off your shoes and wade in the cool water.
 This is a kid favorite!

 Everyone’s bucket list should include Crater Lake.
 If you’re a hiker and want to find one of the best views in the park, follow the Watchman Peak Trail to the top.
 The trail is steep but not terribly long, and there are places to rest along the way.
 At the top of trail, you’ll find an active fire lookout tower and a spectacular view of the lake.

-Best waterfall hike: McKenzie River Trail (Central Oregon)
+Best waterfall hike: McKenzie River Trail

-Best historic hike: Fort Stevens (Astoria, North Coast)
+Best historic hike: Fort Stevens

 Built near the end of the Civil War to guard the Columbia River from rogue Confederate ships, Fort Stevens is now an 11-square-mile state park that is rich in history.
-You can explore everything from a military museum to the shipwreck of the Peter Iredale and also watch Civil War re-enactments.
+You can explore everything from a military museum to the shipwreck of the Peter Iredale and also watch Civil War reenactments.
 This is a must for history buffs of all ages.

 Picking a best hike on the Oregon Coast is similar to picking a favorite color of M&Ms (by the way, blue is the best).
-The coast hike that stands out to me as iconic is Cape Perpetua Scenic Area.
+The coast hike that stands out to many as iconic is Cape Perpetua Scenic Area.
 You can explore tide pools, watch for whales, enjoy the power of a winter storm, and hunt for agates and floats in the most natural setting.

-Best hike among the tallest peaks: South Sister (Central Oregon)
+Best hike among the tallest peaks: South Sister

 No matter where you are in Oregon, you can’t help but notice the Cascade Range.
 Many of the peaks can be climbed, but none should be attempted without taking the proper precautions and without being fully prepared.
 With that said, the third-highest peak in Oregon is South Sister, and there is a trail to the top.
 You can hike to the top in a day or hike up to the meadow, camp and summit the next day.
 You don’t need technical climbing gear, just a lot of perseverance, water, snacks and a clear weather outlook.
 From the top you can see 360 degrees of Oregon.
-When I made it to the top for the first time, I applauded myself for defeating the voice in my head that kept telling me it was too hard.

-Best snowshoe hike: Odell Lake Overlook (Central Cascades)
+Best snowshoe hike: Odell Lake Overlook

 Best hike in Salem area: Silver Falls State Park